cdelorme/rathena-docker/readme.md

 _This means that instead of standing up each server as an independent container we just have two; one for the database and one for `athena-start` (which runs all 4 servers)._

-Tweak the `configs/` to your preference.
+Tweak the files in `rathena/` to your preference, and match the rathena repository for overrides.

 _Avoid editing the sections under the `// required` heading without being aware of what that will do._